schalkventer/millimeter/README.md

 A stupidly small node-based, serverless-CMS static site framework.

 ## Dependancies
-- 11ty: For static site generation.
+- Eleventy: To create HTML files.
-- serve: To spin up a local web server.
+- Serve: To spin up a local dev server.
+- Parcel: To preprocess all assets.
-- parcel: To com
+- Netlify CMS: To create the serverless CMS dashboard.